misachi/postgres-scripts/README.md

 These environment variables would need to be set before running below commands:

 1. PORT - port the postmaster will be listening on(default 5432)
-2. USER, DATABASE, PASSWORD - To be used by Sysbench.
-Should all probably be set to `sbtest`
-3. HOST - IP address of the instance running the Postgres server
+2. HOST - IP address of the instance running the Postgres server
-4. TABLESIZE - How big the tables for running with Sysbench should be.
+3. TABLESIZE - How big the tables for running with Sysbench should be.
 Each table will have `TABLESIZE` rows
-5. MY_IP - IP address of the client(Where Sysbench will be run from)
+4. MY_IP - IP address of the client(Where Sysbench will be run from)
+5. VERSION_STR - The version number for image tag e.g for image `postgres/test-0.0.3` the `VERSION_STR` is 0.0.3

 Example:
 ```
 export PORT=5432
-export USER=sbtest
-export DATABASE=sbtest
-export PASSWORD=sbtest
 export HOST=192.168.44.21
 export TABLESIZE=1000000
 export MY_IP=192.168.44.21
+export VERSION_STR=17.0.0
 ```

 Some useful commands: